 Over time, EDNOS became a diagnostic dumping ground, serving as a catch-all diagnosis for patients whose symptomology didn’t fall within the strict criteria for one eating disorder in particular.
 It erroneously earned a reputation as being somehow less severe than other eating disorders, leading many EDNOS patients to feel as though they had fallen short of having a “real” eating disorder.

-OSFED can be fatal, and is a not diagnosis to be taken lightly.
-The associated risks – electrolyte imbalance, osteoporosis, cardiac abnormalities, dental erosion, etc. – are just as life-threatening as full-threshold Anorexia, Bulimia and Binge Eating disorder.
-Thus, three years ago the APA decided to do away with EDNOS all together and add several new and distinct eating disorder diagnoses, including OSFED.
+OSFED can be fatal and is not a diagnosis to be taken lightly.
+The associated risks – electrolyte imbalance, osteoporosis, cardiac abnormalities, dental erosion, etc. – are just as life-threatening as full-threshold anorexia, bulimia and binge eating disorder.
+Thus, the APA decided to do away with EDNOS all together and added several new and distinct eating disorder diagnoses, including OSFED.

-OSFED is now the most commonly eating disorder, encompassing an estimated 70 percent of all diagnoses.
+OSFED eating disorder is now the most common type, encompassing an estimated 70% of all diagnoses.
 It’s characterized by abnormal eating patterns, distorted body image and extreme consciousness of weight/shape.
-Heightened anxiety around meal times and compulsive exercise are common symptoms.
+Heightened anxiety around mealtimes and compulsive exercise are common symptoms.
 OSFED consists of (but is not limited to) five primary presentations:

-- Purging Disorder: characterized by frequent and recurring purging episodes in the absence of binge eating
+Purging disorder is characterized by frequent and recurring purging episodes in the absence of binge eating.

-- Atypical Binge Eating Disorder: occurs when all (lack of control, eating while feeling full, eating when not hungry, feelings of guilt) but the frequency and/or duration criteria for BED (at least once a week for three months) are met
+Atypical binge eating disorder occurs when all (lack of control, eating while feeling full, eating when not hungry, feelings of guilt) but the frequency and/or duration criteria are met for BED (at least once a week for three months).

-- Night Eating Syndrome: characterized by the consumption of a large percentage of one’s daily caloric intake occurring during the night
+Night eating syndrome is characterized by the consumption of a large percentage of one’s daily caloric intake occurring during the night.

-As previously stated above, OSFED is a dangerous disease, requiring similar precautions and care to other eating disorder diagnoses.
+OSFED is a dangerous disease requiring similar precautions and care to other eating disorder diagnoses.
 Treatment should involve an interdisciplinary team of professionals, psychoeducation, psychotherapy, cognitive behavioral and dialectical behavioral skill coaching, nutritional counseling and psychopharmacology.
 Levels of care include the outpatient level, as well as inpatient and residential stays, depending on symptom intensity.